Christoph Metzelder admits possession of exploitative images of children | DW | 29.04.2021

 "I accept the punishment and I ask for forgiveness from the victims of sexual violence," he said.
 "I will have to live with this guilt as part of society for the rest of my life."

-The court in Düsseldorf had said it would consider a jail sentence of between 10 and 12 years in the event of an admission, but has also stated that Metzelder be considered innocent until officially found guilty.
+The court in Düsseldorf had said it would consider a suspended jail sentence of between 10 and 12 months in the event of an admission, but has also stated that Metzelder be considered innocent until officially found guilty.

 Metzelder, who in 2006 set up a foundation to help socially disadvantaged children in Germany, has already addressed the court.